lbke/ssr-theory/readme.md

 ## Abstract

 This paper contributions are threefold.
-First, we propose formal definitions for the technical concepts behind the "jamstack": prerendering, server-side rendering, static rendering...
+First, we propose formal definitions for various web content rendering approaches that powers the "jamstack": prerendering, server-side rendering, static rendering...
 Many definitions exist in the industry but none is canonical and many are even contradictory.
-Beyond wording details and framework specifi, we strive to unify those concepts within a common framework
+Beyond wording details and framework specificities, we strive to unify those concepts within the common, broader.
 Then, we model server-side rendering as binding between two sets, the sets of all possible requests, and the set of responses from the server.
 From there, we derive rules that define when build-time rendering is possible, and when it is not.
 Finally,